coredataengineers/CDE-BOOTCAMP/11_spark/04-Spark-Setup.md

 # Spark Dev Environment: Student Setup Guide

+> **Source repository:** [cappymayor/spark-dev-environment](https://github.com/cappymayor/spark-dev-environment) — everything referenced in this guide (`docker-compose.yaml`, the demo notebook, and the sample data) lives there.

 Welcome!
-This repository gives you a complete, local Apache Spark development environment using Docker.
-In about 10 minutes you will have:
+The [spark-dev-environment](https://github.com/cappymayor/spark-dev-environment) repository gives you a complete, local Apache Spark development environment using Docker.
+Follow this guide to set it up — in about 10 minutes you will have:

 - A **Spark standalone cluster** (one master + one worker) running in containers
 - A **JupyterLab** instance with PySpark pre-installed, ready to run notebooks